NiklasTiede/NiklasTiede/README.md

   My name is Niklas and I am a chemist who really enjoys to dive into code.
 I discovered the world of coding just recently and now I'm swinging, as you might be, the virtual hammer on the never-ending quest for building things.
 I'm grateful for the amazing work of you guys and this terrific community!
 And now... work, work! :hammer:
 </p>

-- Currently I am learning web programming using fastAPI and react.
+- :seedling: Currently I am learning web programming with fastAPI and react.

-- 🚧 Currently I'm working on [Spasco](https://github.com/NiklasTiede/spasco) | _a tiny command line tool for renaming files/dirs._
+- 🚧 Furthermore, I'm working on [Spasco](https://github.com/NiklasTiede/spasco) | _a tiny command line tool for renaming files/dirs._

 - 🏃🏼‍♂️ A long term project of mine is [FeedingORCAs](https://github.com/NiklasTiede/feedingORCAs) | _an interface to the quantum chemistry library ORCA._

-### :pencil2: Latest Blog posts
+## :pencil2: Latest Blog posts

 Visit my blog [The Coding Lab](https://the-coding-lab.com/) if you're interested in Python, software engineering and data analysis

 <!-- BLOG-POST-LIST:START -->

 - [Publishing at Anaconda - 9/9](https://the-coding-lab.com/posts/9-publishing-at-anaconda/)
 - [Publishing at PyPI - 8/9](https://the-coding-lab.com/posts/8-publishing-at-pypi/)
 - [Documentation - 7/9](https://the-coding-lab.com/posts/7-documentation/)